U.S. Solar Developer BrightNight Secures $375M for 31GW Projects

 Credit: BrightNight

-U.S. solar developer has successfully closed a $375 million corporate credit facility, earmarked for bolstering its expansive pipeline of solar and storage projects totaling 31 gigawatts (GW).
+U.S. developer has successfully closed a $375 million corporate credit facility, earmarked for bolstering its expansive pipeline of solar and storage projects totaling 31 gigawatts (GW).

 Dutch bank ING, French firm Natixis CIB, and Japanese bank SMBC served as coordinating lead arrangers and green loan coordinators, while UK-based acted as joint lead arranger and administrative agent for the deal.